Wind River (film)

 Wind River is a 2017 neo-Western crime film written and directed by Taylor Sheridan.
 It is the third film by Taylor Sheridan on the modern American West.
 The film stars Jeremy Renner and Elizabeth Olsen as a U.S. Fish and Wildlife Service tracker and an FBI agent, respectively, who try to solve a murder on the Wind River Indian Reservation in Wyoming.
 Gil Birmingham, Jon Bernthal, and Graham Greene also star.

 Taylor Sheridan has said that he wrote the film to raise awareness of the issue of the high number of Indigenous women who are raped and murdered, both on and off reservations.

 Wind River premiered at the 2017 Sundance Film Festival and was released in the United States on August 4, 2017.
 The film received generally positive reviews from critics and was a box office success, grossing $45 million against an $11 million budget.
-It was theatrically released by The Weinstein Company (TWC), but in October 2017, following the reporting of numerous sexual abuse allegations against Harvey Weinstein, the film's distribution rights for home media were acquired by Lionsgate.
+It was theatrically released by the Weinstein Company (TWC), but in October 2017, following the reporting of numerous sexual abuse allegations against Harvey Weinstein, the film's distribution rights for home media were acquired by Lionsgate.

 Plot

 During the winter on the Wind River Indian Reservation, U.S. Fish and Wildlife Service Agent Cory Lambert discovers the frozen body of 18-year-old Natalie Hanson of the Northern Arapaho tribe.
-FBI Special Agent Jane Banner arrives to investigate the possible homicide.
+FBI special agent Jane Banner arrives to investigate the possible homicide.
 Banner learns from Natalie's father, Martin, that his daughter was dating a new boyfriend whose name he does not know.

 Natalie's autopsy shows signs of blunt trauma and rape and confirms Lambert's deduction that Natalie died from pulmonary hemorrhage caused by inhaling subzero air.
 The medical examiner refuses to classify the death as a homicide, so Banner cannot get additional help from her supervisors.

 Lambert is informed by Natalie's brother Chip that Natalie's boyfriend is Matt Rayburn, a security guard at a nearby oil-drilling site.
 Lambert and Banner soon find Matt's naked, mutilated body in the snow.
-Lambert reveals to Banner that his 16-year-old daughter Emily died in a similar manner to Natalie three years earlier, and the case remains unsolved.
+Lambert reveals to Banner that his 16-year-old daughter Emily, Natalie's best friend, died in a similar manner to Natalie three years earlier, and the case remains unsolved.

 Banner, tribal police Chief Ben Shoyo, and other law enforcement officers visit the drilling site, where Curtis, the security supervisor, and several security guards meet them.
 They claim Matt left a few days prior, following an argument with Natalie.
 One guard mentions they heard about Natalie's body being found, and Banner states that Natalie's name has not been released to the public.
 The guards claim they learned it by monitoring a police scanner.
 One of Banner's team notices the guards slowly surrounding them and draws his weapon.
 The confrontation quickly escalates into an armed standoff, which Banner defuses.